 Ever since I stuck an idyllic poster of the tropical bay of Fethiye in Turkey onto my wall while the rest of my friends were sticking heartthrobs on theirs, I have been in love with Turkey.
 But there is so much more to this mystical country than the beautiful beaches and crystal clear bays, and it is wise to take some Turkey tours to experience the best of Turkey.

 Choosing the places to visit and tour in Turkey is not easy.
-There are so many tour companies, so many levels of luxury and so many travel operators offering different tours and cruises showcasing different aspects of this country.
-From that unforgettable day tour of cities like Istanbul, Antalya, Kusadasi, Cappadocia, Izmir, Ephesus to making a discovery of the hidden treasures of the transcontinental experience in Hagia Sophia, Blue Mosque, Grand Bazaar, Taksim and other attractions you don’t want to miss.
+There are so many tour companies, so many levels of luxury, and so many travel operators offering different tours and cruises showcasing different aspects of this country.
+From that unforgettable day tour of cities like Istanbul, Antalya, Kusadasi, Cappadocia, Izmir, Ephesus to discovering the hidden treasures of the transcontinental experience in Hagia Sophia, Blue Mosque, Grand Bazaar, Taksim, and other attractions, you don’t want to miss.

 Best Time To Go

 Istanbul and European Turkey experience hot summers and cooler winters.
 There is sometimes even snow, so make sure you take a jumper if you visit in the winter.
-The best time to visit is in spring and autumn, from April to May and from September to mid-November respectively, when Istanbul is warm and sunny but not stifling and the inland regions enjoy pleasant temperatures and clear skies.
+The best time to visit is in spring and autumn, from April to May and September to mid-November, respectively, when Istanbul is warm and sunny but not stifling.
+The inland regions enjoy pleasant temperatures and clear skies.

 Conversely, if you like the beach or to laze by the pool, head to Istanbul in the summer.
 The best pool can be found at the shoreline Four Seasons in Istanbul.